 Inverness it turns out is a perfect destination to explore on foot.
 I had a few vague plans of where I might visit and soon discovered as I began my walk to a local nature reserve that there would be a natural ‘circularish’ route I could take that would link most of what I wanted to see.

 I began by walking to Merkinch local nature reserve and on the way came across some local sculptures and some beautiful coastal scenery.

-The Caledonian Canal is 60 miles long and is perfect for waking, boating, canoeing cycling or paddling.
-I walked the section from Clachnaharry road to Glenurquhart road where I left the canal in order to visit Inverness Botanic Gardens.
+The Caledonian Canal is 60 miles long and is perfect for walking, boating, canoeing, cycling or paddling.
+I walked the section from Clachnaharry road to Glenurquhart road where I left the canal to visit Inverness Botanic Gardens.

-It takes about half an hour to walk back into Inverness centre from the Botanic Gardens via Ness Islands and on arrival I headed up Castle Street to check out the Castle Gallery.
+It takes about half an hour to walk back into Inverness centre from the Botanic Gardens via Ness Islands, and on arrival, I headed up Castle Street to check out the Castle Gallery.
 The gallery has two floors of arts and crafts and is well worth a visit.
 I picked out what I wanted to buy and then left to come back and collect my cards and kissing pot at the end of the day.
 I headed to The Mustard Seed for a late lunch, a restaurant that sources local food and has a changing weekly menu.
-I enjoyed the two course meal and the ambience of the place.
+I enjoyed the two-course meal and the ambience of the place.
 It was warm, relaxed and the staff were friendly.
-After lunch I took a walk around the Victorian markets and then headed out to find some of the artists taking part in the annual Inverness Street Festival.
+After lunch, I took a walk around the Victorian markets and then headed out to find some of the artists participating in the annual Inverness Street Festival.
 I was not disappointed and was crying with laughter at antics of Herbie Treehead.